 And we do so again here.
 As we have described, the exception finds its origin in the desire to prevent "prospective waiver of a party's right to pursue statutory remedies," Mitsubishi Motors (emphasis added).
 That would certainly cover a provision in an arbitration agreement forbidding the assertion of certain statutory rights.
 And it would perhaps cover filing and administrative fees attached to arbitration that are so high as to make access to the forum impracticable.
 See Green Tree Financial Corp.-Ala. v.
 Randolph.
-But the fact that it is not worth the expense involved in proving a statutory remedy does not constitute the elimination of the right to pursue that remedy.
-The class-action waiver merely limits arbitration to the two contracting parties.
+But the fact that it is not worth the expense involved in proving a statutory remedy does not constitute the elimination of the right to pursue that remedy.3 The class-action waiver merely limits arbitration to the two contracting parties.
 It no more eliminates those parties' right to pursue their statutory remedy than did federal law before its adoption of the class action for legal relief in 1938.
-Or, to put it differently, the individual suit that was considered adequate to assure "effective vindication" of a federal right before adoption of class-action procedures did not suddenly become "ineffective vindication" upon their adoption.
+Or, to put it differently, the individual suit that was considered adequate to assure "effective vindication" of a federal right before adoption of class-action procedures did not suddenly become "ineffective vindication" upon their adoption.4

 Truth to tell, our decision in AT&T Mobility all but resolves this case.
-There we invalidated a law conditioning enforcement of arbitration on the availability of class procedure because that law "interfere[d] with fundamental attributes of arbitration." "[T]he switch from bilateral to class arbitration," we said, "sacrifices the principal advantage of arbitration - its informality - and makes the process slower, more costly, and more likely to generate procedural morass than final judgment."
-We specifically rejected the argument that class arbitration was necessary to prosecute claims "that might otherwise slip through the legal system."
+There we invalidated a law conditioning enforcement of arbitration on the availability of class procedure because that law "interfere[d] with fundamental attributes of

-&lt;sup>3 The dissent contends that a class-action waiver may deny a party's right to pursue statutory remedies in the same way as a clause that bars a party from presenting economic testimony.
+3 The dissent contends that a class-action waiver may deny a party's right to pursue statutory remedies in the same way as a clause that bars a party from presenting economic testimony.
 That is a false comparison for several reasons: To begin with, it is not a given that such a clause would constitute an impermissible waiver; we have never considered the point.
 But more importantly, such a clause, assuming it makes vindication of the claim impossible, makes it impossible not just as a class action but even as an individual claim.

-&lt;sup>4 ...
+4...
 The dissent ... says that the agreement bars other forms of cost sharing - existing before the Sherman Act - that could provide effective vindication.
 Petitioners denied that, and that is not what the Court of Appeals decision under review here held.
 It held that, because other forms of cost sharing were not economically feasible ("the only economically feasible means for . . . enforcing [respondents'] statutory rights is via a class action"), the class-action waiver was unenforceable. (emphasis added).
 (The dissent's assertion to the contrary cites not the opinion on appeal here, but an earlier opinion that was vacated.)
 That is the conclusion we reject.